 QMX vs. MakerBot vs. Hasbro

-Hasbro did a fine job producing this model, however, she is not the most screen accurate.
-The rubber/plastic material give her a bit of a softened look in regards to her molded details.
+Although Hasbro did a fine job producing this model, she is not the most screen accurate of collector pieces.
+The rubber/plastic material gives the model a bit of a softened look in regards to her molded details.
+And some of her features look out of proportion to the rest of the ship.
+Even so, there are still lots of details that have been molded into the model to make it nice to look at.

-What makes her different than your standard collector models, is the her engine compartment comes off to store your dice.
+One of these "features" is the the fact that her engine compartment comes off to store your dice and pencils.

 Another neat feature of this model is that it comes with removable landing gear. this allow you to show off the model in two different configurations.